There is still a lot of summer left to enjoy!

 For the Edible Garden

-How is your vegetable garden doing?
-Now is the time to fertilize summer crops such as tomatoes, cucumbers, beans, and squash for continued harvests with G&B Tomato, Vegetable & Herb Fertilizer, which is organic and probiotic.
+Fertilize summer crops such as tomatoes, cucumbers, beans, and squash for continued harvests with G&B Tomato, Vegetable & Herb Fertilizer, which is organic and probiotic.

-It’s also time to clean up and fertilize your strawberry bed; add a few new plants to areas where growth is thin.
+Clean up and fertilize your strawberry bed; add a few new plants to areas where growth is thin.

 Check apple maggot traps; spray trees if needed.

 Perhaps friends and family have had enough zucchini.
-Now it’s time to plant a new crop of fall vegetables such as cauliflower, broccoli, Brussels sprouts, winter kale, spinach, turnips, and parsnips.
+It’s time to plant a new crop of fall vegetables such as cauliflower, broccoli, Brussels sprouts, winter kale, spinach, turnips, and parsnips.
 It’s also a great time for a mid-summer planting of peas for fall harvest.
 Stop in our garden centers soon to see what seeds or starts are available.

 Monitor potatoes and tomatoes for early and late blight.